metacreek/springboard/CAPSTONE.md

 The data wrangling, modeling, and UI deployment and execution is all managed using Google Clould Composer, a hosted version Apache Airflow.
 Google Composer will use the version of the User Interface code that is tagged with the `production-api` github tag.
 This allows for the UI version to be managed separately from other repository versions.
+Throughout the lifecycle, Google buckets are used to store artifacts and results.

 ## Results

 Initially, I had approximately 1.5 million articles from 47 different news and opinion websites.
 I split the data, holding out 20 percent of the data for validation.
 During training, the remaining data was split 80/20 into test and training data to provide an idea of the accuracy of the model.
+To evaluate the model, I used accuracy.
+The output of the model is a distribution of likelihoods that a given text came from a publication.
+An result is considered accurate only if the most likely predicted publication matches the actual publication.
 After 3 epochs of model training, the training accuracy was 66.4 percent and the validation accuracy was 69.9 percent.
 If we were to predict the website by random, we would expect an accuracy of only 2.1%, so the model is remarkably effective at prediction.
 When the model was applied on the 20 percent of data that was not used during training, the accuracy of the predictions was 69.8 percent.
 This demonstrates that the model